kanors-emr/VerveStacks-docs/community/open-use-movement.rst

   Rebuilding consumes months; **building on** should take minutes.
 * **Blank slates everywhere.** New users inherit bare frameworks rather than usable environments.
 * **Complexity unmanaged.** Rich detail overwhelms unless the environment is designed to **manage** it.
+* **Everyone redoes the same data work.** Each group processes the same global plant lists, weather data and statistics, inventing its own mappings and fixes.
+The result is dozens of slightly different foundations instead of one shared, well-documented base layer that many models can build on.

 .. epigraph::